Passion can be a good thing. Don’t hear me wrong on this.

 And so God’s plan comes full-circle:

-God gave us the law to show us how to live; Jesus lived to show us what that looked like.
+God gave us the law to show us how to live; Jesus lived to show us what that looks like.

 He was passionate about saving lost people.
-Bringing hope and healing.
-Breaking down the walls of religion and tradition and politics, bringing true freedom.
+He brought hope and healing.
+He broke down the walls of religion and tradition and politics–bringing true freedom.

 His life and death gave us a freedom that many take for granted.
-We are free to live and serve and worship the God Who created us–and His desire for us is not that we would follow His “rules”, but that we would worship him, passionately, above all else.
+We are free to live and serve and worship the God Who created us–and His desire for us is not just for us to follow His “rules”, but that we would worship him, passionately, above all else.